 Abdur Nimeri, Ph.D, serves as co-chief investment officer for UMB Private Wealth Management.
 Abdur shares how his background in the scientific field and time spent as a competitive wrestler impacts his ability to help clients reach their financial goals.

 Discuss your career journey to UMB.

 While I was in graduate school, I spent a lot of time collaborating with other scientists many of which shared an interest in financial modeling.
 Specifically, we designed financial trading models using mathematical tools borrowed from our scientific research.

 I pursued formal training in the banking industry, and after graduating from the University of Chicago, I joined Northern Trust.
-During my time there, I led the corporate model risk management team; built out the portfolio research team in wealth management; and then finally migrated to the asset management business before coming to UMB to help launch our new Family Wealth business.
+During my time there, I led the corporate model risk management team; built out the portfolio research team in wealth management; and then finally migrated to the asset management business before coming to UMB.

 You also earned your Ph.D. in physical chemistry.
 Why did you decide to pursue this level of education?